Skip to main content

 The Time node provides animated values:

-1. Add Generator > Time node
+1. Add Input > Time node

 2. This outputs a continuously increasing value based on BPM